danielballan/bluesky-tiled-plugins/docs/how-to/deploy.md

 # Deploy Tiled for Bluesky

-## In process
+## Embedded

 For "first steps", tutorials, and "embedded" deployments, the `SimpleTiledServer` is a good solution.
-It deploys Tiled on a background thread.
+It runs a Tiled server on a background thread.

 ```python
 from tiled.server import SimpleTiledServer